ktap/ktap/README.md

 Highlights
 ----------

-- simple but powerful script language(forked by lua, proven to be fast)
+- simple but powerful script language
 - register based interpreter(heavy optimized) in Linux kernel
-- small and lightweight(5KLOC of interpreter)
+- small and lightweight(6KLOC of interpreter)
-- safty in sandbox
+- not depend on gcc for each script running
-- easy to use in embedded environment even without debugging info
+- easy to use in embedded environment without debugging info
-- a pure scripting interface for Linux tracing subsystem
 - support static tracepoint, k(ret)probe, u(ret)probe, function trace, timer, backtrace and more
+- supported in x86, arm, ppc, mips
+- safety in sandbox

 Building & Running
 ------------------
 1) Clone ktap from github

 	[root@jovi]# git clone http://github.com/ktap/ktap.git